GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

   attach a callback to a violation event).
 - You want to attach additional information to a report to aid in debugging.

-Note that with `ReportingObserver`, reports are not automatically sent to a server (unless you choose to do so in the callback).
+Another difference is that `ReportingObserver` is configured only client-side: you can use it even if you have no control over server-side headers and can't set `Reporting-Endpoints`.

-Another point to highlight is that `ReportingObserver` is configured only client-side, which means you can use it event if you have no control over server-side headers⏤you can't do that with Reporting API.
+Note that with `ReportingObserver`, reports are not automatically sent to a server unless you choose to do so in a callback.

 ## Further reading